Robust Estimation under the Wasserstein Distance: Concluding Remarks

 \section{Concluding Remarks}

-To perform robust distribution estimation under $\Wp$, this paper introduced the outlier-robust Wasserstein distance $\RWp$, which measures proximity between probability distributions while discarding an $\eps$-fraction of outlier mass.
-Using MDE under this robust distance, we achieved minimax optimal population-limit and near-optimal finite-sample risk guarantees.
-Our analysis relied on a new approximate triangle inequality for partial OT and an equivalence result between mass addition and mass removal formulations of $\RWp$.
-These robust estimation guarantees are complemented by a comprehensive duality theory, mirroring the classic Kantorovich dual up to a regularization term scaling with the sup-norm of the dual potential.
-This gave rise to an elementary robustification technique for duality-based OT solvers which enables adapting computational methods for classic $\Wp$ to compute $\RWp$.
-We also considered the problem of estimating the Wasserstein distance itself based on contaminated data (as opposed to estimating a distribution under the distance), and showed that $\RWp$ serves as a near-optimal and efficiently computable such estimate.
-Extension of the above results to the sliced OT setting were presented as well.
-Finally, we demonstrated the utility of $\RWp$ for generative modeling with contaminated image datasets.
-Moving forward, we hope that our framework of MDE under partial OT can find broader applications to both the theory and practice of robust statistics.
+To perform robust distribution estimation under $\Wp$, this paper introduced the outlier-robust Wasserstein distance $\RWp$, which measures proximity between probability distributions using POT.
+By applying MDE under this robust distance, we achieved minimax-optimal population-limit and near-optimal finite-sample risk guarantees.
+Our analysis relied on a new approximate triangle inequality for POT and an equivalence result between mass addition and mass removal formulations of $\RWp$.
+These robust estimation guarantees were complemented by a comprehensive duality theory, mirroring the classical Kantorovich dual up to a regularization term scaling with the sup-norm of the dual potential.
+This gave rise to an elementary robustification technique for WGAN which enabled generative modeling experiments with contaminated image data.
+We also addressed the problem of estimating the Wasserstein distance itself based on contaminated data (as opposed to estimating a distribution under the distance), and showed that $\RWp$ serves as a near-optimal and efficiently computable estimate.
+Moving forward, we hope that our framework of MDE under POT can find broader applications to both the theory and practice of robust statistics.

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

 The authors would like to thank Benjamin Grimmer for helpful conversations surrounding minimax optimization, Jacob Steinhardt and Adam Sealfon for useful discussions on robust statistics, and Jason Gaitonde for advice on high-dimensional probability.
 S. Nietert was supported by the National Science Foundation (NSF) Graduate Research Fellowship under Grant DGE-1650441.
 R. Cummings was supported in part by the NSF CAREER award under Grant CNS-1942772, a Mozilla Research Grant, and a JPMorgan Chase Faculty Research Award.
 Z. Goldfeld was supported in part by the NSF CAREER award under Grant CCF-2046018, an NSF Grant DMS-2210368, and the IBM Academic Award.